drazovan/Analysis-of-features-computed-using-Feret-s-diameter/README.md

 Also, increasing of maximal or minimal ratio both lead to the increment of the shape under considertion.
 This is not true for the aspect ratio measure.

+My general impression is that the computed measures with exceptance of the aspect ratio have strong positive correlation to the size of shapes in the data set.
+If we wolud observe more diverse objects which change theie convexity, elongation, compactness and other properties, the results would differ.

+Any more conclusions :) ?